geovedi/book-notes/2021/unsettled.notes.md

 - Approaches to Decarbonization and Adaptation
   - Skepticism was expressed about forced and urgent decarbonization through carbon pricing or regulation.
   - The uncertainty and potential downsides of mitigation were noted, especially regarding energy needs for the poor.
-  - The author advocated waiting for a better understanding of climate's response to human influences before drastic measures.
+  - Koonin advocated waiting for a better understanding of climate's response to human influences before drastic measures.
   - Adapting to changing climates was considered effective, emphasizing regional projections and cost-benefit assessment.
   - Promoting economic development and strong institutions in developing countries for better adaptation was suggested.
   - Geoengineering options and research were seen as prudent strategies in case of significant climate deterioration.
 - Restoring Integrity and Positive Outcomes
-  - The author called for restoring integrity to science informing societal decisions on climate and energy.
+  - Koonin called for restoring integrity to science informing societal decisions on climate and energy.
   - Steps should prioritize positive outcomes for society, emphasizing President Biden's call for rejecting manipulated facts.